 Triathlon clothing should be something that is comfortable and non-chafing for all three disciplines.
 Ideally, the right race clothing can be worn from start to finish without fuss, discomfort, or adjustment.

 The Bike Equipment in Transition

 For biking equipment, triathlon-specific shoes are most helpful.
+You can check our the best triathlon cycling shoes.
 These are the type with just one or two Velcro straps on the top of the foot, and a loop on the heel for pulling.
 One should be careful not to select shoes with too big a tongue, or one should cut down the tongue to facilitate getting the foot into the shoe quickly.
 If straps come out of bindings too easily, one can add a rivet, zip-tie or other device to the ends to prevent this from happening.

 Pedals and cleats should be any type that is easy and quick to connect shoe to pedal without having to look.

 The primary purpose of a helmet is to save one’s head in an accident, and one should not skimp on safety for speed or convenience.
 With that said, one should select a helmet that can be buckled quickly to create a safe and secure fit.
 USAT rules mandate that the athlete buckle the helmet before getting on his/her bike, and to keep it fastened throughout the bike portion.